microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_EyeGazeProvider.md

 It may be invalid, because the user skipped the eye tracking calibration.

 - **IsEyeGazeValid**:
-Indicates whether the current eye tracking data is valid.
+Indicates whether the current eye tracking data is currently been used for gaze.

+- **IsEyeTrackingAvailable**:
+True if eye tracking data is available.
-It may be invalid due to exceeded timeout (should be robust to the user blinking though) or lack of tracking hardware or permissions.
+It may be unavailable due to exceeded timeout (should be robust to the user blinking though) or lack of tracking hardware or permissions.
 Check out our [Missing eye calibration notification sample](EyeTracking_IsUserCalibrated.md) that explains how to detect whether a user is eye calibrated and to show an appropriate notification.

 - **GazeOrigin**: